 Security Coverage

-When considering an entity such as a report or an incident response, it is useful to evaluate whether our own computer systems are well protected against the threats described therein.
-A Security Coverage models this evaluation to measure your actual exposure and validate your security posture.
+When you review a report or an incident response, it is useful to evaluate whether your own computer systems are well protected against the threats described therein.
+A Security Coverage models this evaluation, allowing you to measure your actual exposure and validate your security posture.

 A Security Coverage can be created in relation to the following entities in OpenCTI: